Why You Need A Curb Ramp For Your RV

 A Few Curb Ramp Options Worth Considering

 Not all curb ramps are created equal.
-There are types of curb ramps that should not even exist such as an asphalt ramp.
+There are types of curb ramps that should not even exist such as an asphalt curb ramp.
 But there are a few effective curb ramps that will get the job done:

 Option 1: Scrap Wood Blocks

-This option is actually only good if you clear a curb with your RV once or twice a year.
+This option is only good if you clear a curb with your RV once or twice a year.
 Perhaps you park your RV in your backyard for most of the year and leave it out only for the summer, for example.
 Wood blocks are not a good ramp to use all the time because they won't support tons of weight on a regular basis.
 Also, you can't leave them out 24/7, unless you like getting fined by the HOA or the city.
 There are various ways to build a ramp out of scrap wood, and you can find tutorials online.

-Option 2: Small Steel or Plastic Ramps
+Option 2: Small Steel Or Plastic Ramps

 Are you looking for a ramp you can use more often than once or twice a year?
 Consider using a set of steel or plastic ramps.

-Most small steel or plastic ramps are only big enough to support one tire.
+Most small steel or plastic ramps are big enough to support one tire.
 So two of these ramps are necessary to support the rear of an RV over the curb.
 Larger RV's will exceed the weight rating of most smaller ramps, and the ramp may bend to the point of being ruined.
 The ramps also need to be spaced apart the right distance, and that can be pretty tricky to do.
 Especially since they’re not heavy enough to stay put.
 Like ramps made out of scrap wood, steel or plastic ramps can’t be left out 24/7.
 That means you’d have to get them out of your garage every time you need to clear a curb with your RV.

 Option 3: BRIDJIT Curb Ramps